zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I get it.
 I get it.
 It's so interesting how there is this determination to engage.
 I think that that's interesting.
 And that's all I'm saying in that _Slate Star Codex_ piece.

-**ZMD**: Read the first section of part four, I think I explained my issues with it.
+**ZMD**: Read the first section of part four; I think I explained my issues with it.

 **CM**: I undersand, I think it boils down to, again, you're kind of paraphrasing, right; I've got to boil stuff down, I have space.
 I get it.
 We've gone over that.